Delphi Social Club

 - Adobe Illustrator

 The final deliverable was a set of high fidelity mockups that were given to Ryther with the intent of being developed into a website.
 Ryther is currently working on implementing our designs within the Aspiring Youth Program and hopefully the website will be up and running soon.
+Additionally, upon the presentation of these high fidelity mockups to the University of Washington and Seattle community, my team and I received the Capstone Award for Excellence in Design from the University of Washington Human Centered Design & Engineering department.

 For my Capstone project at the University of Washington I chose to work with Ryther, a leading behavior health service nonprofit.
 Ryther sponsored the development of a hybrid online-offline social network platform for autism spectrum and autism adjacent young adults belonging to Ryther’s Delphi Social Club, a subset of Ryther's Aspiring Youth Program.
 This group occasionally faces social challenges that are often associated with autism spectrum and autism adjacent characteristics, such as building social skills or adapting offline social skills to an online environment.